I have been teaching improvisation for over 35 years – here are some resources (just starting to post these.. no particular order at this time)

 Helpful stuff: These are some issues that are perennial.

-Horn players: • If you want the band to play softer then play softly and if they are musicians they will turn down – if they never turn down don’t work with them.
+Horn players: • If you want the band to play softer then play softly and if they are good musicians they will turn down – if they never turn down don’t work with them.
 Don’t try to match the level of those with an amp.
-Rock bands are a different story – be careful – hearing is a precious sense for us.
+Rock bands are a special case – be careful – hearing is a precious sense for us.

 • Vibrato is not corny – unless applied mechanically or habitually.
 There is a wealth of expression there.
 Listen to how great instrumental stylists and vocalists use it.
 Music is the language of feeling and vibrato (and teasing the pitch) is an important element.

-Guitarists: • play something in every key within the same 5 frets across the keyboard.
+Guitarists: • play something in every key, or comp a song, within the same 5 frets across the keyboard.
 Then on one string in the same key on different strings.
 No fair just changing position to transpose – let’s get some chops.

 Vocalists: • Do you really know what key you want to sing this song in?
 Fake books are just fake books and not the authority on your voice.
 Also you should know different keys for a song depending on whether it is delivered in a high-energy or gentle setting.
 Just knowing your top and bottom comfort notes is not enough.